 The Rabel Journal publishes articles pertaining to all the Institute’s areas of focus, and has in recent years also increasingly addressed topics in business law and European law.
 It devotes particular attention to legal instruments of the European Union and Conventions of the Hague Conference on Private International Law.
 Special issues provide in-depth and nuanced examination of specific topics.
 New legislation, treaties and comparative-law-based legislative drafts are reproduced and critically evaluated in the “legislative and other materials” section.
 A broad-ranging review section covers relevant academic literature from Germany and abroad.

 The Journal has been published by Mohr Siebeck and has carried the name of its founder since 1961.
-It is released four times yearly (print and online versions) and is jointly edited by the Institute Directorate together with Jürgen Basedow, Ulrich Drobnig, Bernhard Großfeld, Klaus J. Hopt, Hein Kötz, Ernst-Joachim Mestmäcker and Wernhard Möschel; further support is provided by an editorial committee of external scholars, currently comprising Professors Jens Kleinschmidt (Trier), Christoph Kumpan (Halle-Wittenberg), Klaus Ulrich Schmolke (Erlangen), Kurt Siehr (Zurich and Hamburg) and Wolfgang Wurmnest (Augsburg); publication of the Journal is coordinated at the Institute by Managing Editor Christian Eckl.
+It is released four times yearly (print and online versions) and is jointly edited by the Institute Directorate together with Jürgen Basedow, Ulrich Drobnig, Bernhard Großfeld, Klaus J. Hopt, Hein Kötz, Ernst-Joachim Mestmäcker and Wernhard Möschel; further support is provided by an editorial committee of external and internal scholars, currently comprising Mateusz Grochowski (Hamburg), Jens Kleinschmidt (Trier), Christoph Kumpan (Halle-Wittenberg), Jan Peter Schmidt (Hamburg), Klaus Ulrich Schmolke (Erlangen), Kurt Siehr (Zurich and Hamburg) and Wolfgang Wurmnest (Augsburg); publication of the Journal is coordinated at the Institute by Managing Editor Christian Eckl.

 Guidelines for submitting authors